A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Experiments

 We have tested our implementation along with a comparison of its performance with the previous one that we had proposed \cite{hor-ter-mik2020}, by solving inverse kinematic problems with randomly given positions of the end-effector.

-Our experiments consist of 10 sets of tests conducted with 100 random positions of the end-effector within the feasible region of the manipulator, given in each set of experiments (thus, 1000 random points were given in total).
-The coordinates of the sample points are given as rational numbers with the magnitude of the denominator less than 100.
+Our experiments consist of 10 sets of tests conducted with 100 random positions of the end-effector within the feasible region of the manipulator, given in each set of experiments (thus, 1000 random points were given in total)\footnote{We have divided 1000 problems into 10 test sets, each with 100 problems because, in the experiment of our previous work \cite{hor-ter-mik2020}, the computation of Risa/Asir stopped with an error when more than 100 problems were given at once.
+Although the cause of the error is not clear, since then, we have divided problems into sets of 100 test cases to avoid such errors.}.
+The coordinates of the sample points are given as rational numbers with the magnitude of the denominator less than 100 (mm).

 The computing environment is as follows (note that we have used a virtual machine on a desktop operating system). \begin{description} \item[Host environment] Intel Core i5-8259U CPU 2.30GHz, RAM 16GB, macOS 11.4, Parallels Desktop for Mac Business Edition 16.5.1. \item[Guest environment] RAM 2GB, Linux 4.15.0, Python 3.6.9, NumPy 1.19.5, SymPy 1.8, OpenXM 1.3.3, Risa/Asir 20210326 (Kobe Distribution). \end{description}